Spider-Man in novels

-Since the characters inception in the 1960s, Spider-Man has appeared in several forms of media, including novels and book series.
+Since the character's inception in the 1960s, Spider-Man has appeared in several forms of media, including novels and book series.

 Original solo novels

 The Amazing Spider-Man: Mayhem in Manhattan (1978)

 No. 1 of the Marvel Pocket Novels.
 Written by Len Wein and Marv Wolfman.
 Doctor Octopus is blackmailing the top eight CEO's of various U.S. oil companies in order to get a stranglehold on U.S. oil.
 He also tries to convince those same CEO's that he has rendered their oil radioactive and thereby useless.
 For one year, they must secretly agree to buy oil from Doctor Octopus instead and, at the end of that time, they can go back to business as usual.

 The Amazing Spider-Man: Crime Campaign (1979)

 No. 8 of the Marvel Pocket Novels.
 Written by Paul Kupperberg.
 The plot concerns a TV anchorman whose daughter has been kidnapped by the Kingpin, who has forced the popular media frontsman to stand as Mayor.
 The Kingpin has taken millions of dollars from the other ganglords in order to cut them into his plan, which is to push his candidate into becoming Mayor.
 Peter Parker manages to convince J. Jonah Jameson into running for Mayor also.
 Secondly, Parker gets sent to cover a mayoral rally and thirdly, Silvermane's plan to secretly undermine the Kingpin's authority has him using a fake Spider-Man to threaten the Kingpin's candidate, and to lead the real Spider-Man into conflict with the Kingpin.
 While this is all happening, Jameson has hired a private investigator named Cindy Sayers to pretend to be his niece in order to find out how Peter Parker can get so many pictures of Spider-Man.